COSC3020/graph-search-NolanBerg/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

 Sources: Used google for this assignment.
-Also used ai to help for github actions/testing.
+Also used ai to help for testing/code.

 In the worst-case scenario, every vertex in the graph is visited exactly once.
 The recursion in DFS makes sure that each vertex is entered into the recursion stack, leading to $( V )$.